 Patients with an increased risk for assault have treatment plans formulated to address the risk and includes safety plans to identify triggers and prevention and de-escalation.
-Violent acts are tracked to identify frequency and severity of assaults.
-Weekly inter-shift meetings include the interdisciplinary team and psychiatric consultation to develop treatment strategies, tailor responses, develop staff safety strategies and examine and debriefing interventions or critical events.
+Violent acts are

 Effective patient care requires accurate analysis of behavior and consideration of the patient's predisposing and co-existing conditions, circumstances and vulnerabilities that increase the potential for maladaptive behavior.
 Vulnerabilities can be episodic (e.g. specific triggers or stressors), short-term (e.g. sleep patterns), long-term or permanent in nature such as developmental disorders, type of mental illness, substance abuse or side-effects of medication.